- Author, Speaker, Historian -

 With thanks to the Curator's Office of the U.S. Department of the Treasury, my wife, Buthaina Shukri, and I were treated to a 90-minute tour of the Treasury Building in Washington, D.C.
 We saw the location of George Boutwell's ground floor office when he was Revenue Commissioner for Abraham Lincoln in 1862-1863, and his suite of offices in 1869-1873 as Treasury Secretary for Ulysses S. Grant.

 The tour helped us imagine George's workdays at Treasury, especially during the Civil War when Union troops were quartered both in the basement and in the courtyard.
 We also saw where George was working on March 23, 1871, when he received an urgent summons from Ulysses Grant, asking him to come immediately to the Executive Mansion and accompany the President to Capitol Hill to urge Congress to pass the KKK Act.
-Also known as the Third Reconstruction Act, that statute is still in force today, outlawing interference with Members of Congress and other federal officials in carrying out the lawful execution of their duties, including certifying Presidential elections.
+Also known as the Third Enforcement Act, that statute is still in force today, outlawing interference with Members of Congress and other federal officials in carrying out the lawful execution of their duties, including certifying Presidential elections.

 Creative Imagining Needed for Boston's Emancipation Group Statue